October 18, 2024

 What You Want Isn’t Covered by Your Plan

 Your carrier won’t pay for experimental treatments or those it feels are not sufficiently proven to be safe and effective.
-With enough documentation and input from your physician, you may be able to turn the tide.
-It may be covered if you or your physician can show that it’s:
+With enough documentation and input from your physician, you may be able to convince your insurance company to change its mind.
+Work with your doctor to show the requested treatment is:

 - Medically necessary